-Fortunately, podcasting and account-based marketing strategies have primed the pump for these purpose-driven leaders to continue to generate demand, scale revenue, and stay relevant through these ever-changing times.
+Fortunately, podcasting and account-based marketing strategies have primed the pump for these purpose-driven leaders to continue to generate demand, grow their business, retain the loyalty of their stakeholders, and stay relevant through these ever-changing times.

 Here are the top 5 reasons to seriously consider starting your own podcast

 1. You’ll cultivate authentic relationships with your ideal customers

 If you want to deliver significant value to your ideal customers and referral sources outside of traditional sales tactics, strategically inviting them onto your podcast is like helping them win a championship in the game of personal branding.
 They’ll be instantly flattered by you producing content that positions them as thought leaders and you’ll be cultivating a meaningful relationship with the exact people who will contribute to your growth.
 They’ll also be promoting the heck out of your podcast through their network and marketing platforms which exponentially scales your audience.

 2. You’ll attract your ideal customers as your primary audience